integrations/terraform-provider-github/website/docs/r/repository.html.markdown

 * `owner`: The GitHub organization or user the template repository is owned by.
 * `repository`: The name of the template repository.
-* `include_all_branches`: Whether the new repository should include all the branches from the template repository
+* `include_all_branches`: Whether the new repository should include all the branches from the template repository (defaults to false, which includes only the default branch from the template).

 ## Attributes Reference